 - An overview of the demographic data collection process for each county and each population to be served

 - The inclusion of liability insurance and a description of the plan for reporting screening results and follow up on abnormal screens, If invasive health screening activities are planned

 - Please note: If applying for a community event sponsorship, all activities must be free and open to the public.
 If providing health screenings, all funds must support screening and related costs.

 - Please note: If applying for a conference sponsorship, all funds must support conference registration scholarships and conference costs.
 Applicant must discuss how they will publicize the availability of scholarships and how they will receive and distribute scholarship requests.
 Applicant must also break down sponsorship costs in the project budget.

-- Please note: You must submit a copy of your CURRENT IRS 501(c) (3) Determination Letter with the application
+- Please note: You must upload and submit a copy of your CURRENT IRS 501(c) (3) Determination Letter with your application in the MHGM system.

 Proposals will be reviewed to determine if they meet the aforementioned eligibility criteria.
 Those that meet the criteria are then reviewed to determine if they move forward to the Grants Committee for review.
 If proposals are approved by the grants committee, the proposal then moves to the full Board for review.